wojtekn/channels/README.md

 1. Log in to Magento 2 backend
 2. Navigate to Stores -> Configuration
-3. Navigate to Services -> Crazy Call tab
+3. Navigate to Services -> Channels App tab
 4. Enable integration, fill API details
 5. Save

-API account and API key can be found in Crazy Call backend in "For developers" tab.
+API account and API key can be found in Channels backend in "For developers" tab.

 ## Scheduling existing customers